rsyncOSX/RsyncUIdocs/content/post/Development.md

 [SwiftUI](https://developer.apple.com/documentation/swiftui/) is a new **declarative framwork** for UI.
 Developing the UI based on SwiftUI compared to the [Cocoa](https://en.wikipedia.org/wiki/Cocoa_(API)) framework is a huge step forward.
 And the future of development on the Apple plattform is SwiftUI.
 Not only by SwiftUI, but in companion with the other Swift and Objective-C framworks.

 [SwiftUI](https://en.wikipedia.org/wiki/Swift_(programming_language)) was released in 2019 and it is still young and in development.
 The code for the UI utilizing SwiftUI is minimal and easily separated from the Model (MVC).
-By hiding application logic and actions in properties, functions and closures will simplify the code and make more easy to read.
-The declarative paradigm makes the code for the UI cleaner and more easy to follow.
+By hiding application logic and actions in properties, functions and closures will simplify the code.
+The declarative paradigm also makes the code for the UI cleaner and more easy to follow.

 [Combine](https://developer.apple.com/documentation/combine) is also a new **declarative framework** from Apple.
 In RsyncUI it is used primarly for asynchronous tasks like validate input and listening for (two) notifications from the NotificationCenter.
 Those two notifications are very important for RsyncUI to work.
-They must be reliable and whenever they are triggered RsyncUI must catch them.
+It must be reliable and whenever they are triggered RsyncUI must catch them.

 The development of RsyncOSX began early in 2016 in it is a pure Swift (Cocoa and Foundation) based application.
 The next future generation of RsyncOSX is RsyncUI, a SwiftUI and Swift based application.